odino/odino.github.com/source/_posts/2015-07-14-using-gists-like-git-repositories.markdown

 date: 2015-07-14 17:27
 comments: true
 categories: [gist, github, git]
+description: "A hidden feature of gists is the ability to act as a git repository: here's how to take advantage of it"
 ---

 In the past couple of years I've been using [gist](https://gist.github.com/)